Double whammy: Both farmers and consumers hit by high prices

 Russia and its ally Belarus are major exporters of fertilizer.
 But while international sanctions against Russia for its war against Ukraine haven’t targeted food exports, sanctions regarding Russian shipping and insurance for such shipping has complicated logistics for Russian farm exports.

-Spiking prices for agricultural production products could call into question whether the world’s farmers can afford to buy them, wrote FAO experts in markets and trade.
+Spiking prices for agricultural production inputs, such as rising energy costs, could call into question whether the world’s farmers can afford to buy them, wrote FAO experts in markets and trade.
 That scenario applies to major exporting countries as well, the report said.
 Some North American farmers are shifting from maize to soy, which requires less nitrogen fertilizer, the report noted.

 All these factors point to “low (and falling) real prices for farmers, despite the high prices faced by consumers,’’ FAO said.